zhermin/LeetNode/recommender/README.md

 ### 4. Update state

-Updates state of a particular student for a skill given one response.
+Updates state of a particular student for a topic given one response.

 #### 4.1 URL

-`/update-state/:student_id/:skill/:correct`
+`/update-state/:student_id/:topic/:correct`

 #### 4.2 METHOD